GenoML/genoml.github.io/docs/guides/validation.md

 Using GenoML for both your reference dataset and then your validation dataset, the process will look like the following:

-1. Munge and train your first dataset
-    	- That will be your "reference" model
+1. Munge and train your first dataset.
+That will be your "reference" model
 2. Use the outputs of step 1's munge for your reference model to harmonize your incoming validation dataset
 3. Run through the harmonization step with your validation dataset
 4. Run through munging with your newly harmonized dataset
-5. Retrain your reference model with only the matching columns of your unseen data
-	- Given the nature of ML algorithms, you cannot test a model on a set of data that does not have identical features
+5. Retrain your reference model with only the matching columns of your unseen data.
+Given the nature of ML algorithms, you cannot test a model on a set of data that does not have identical features
 6. Test your newly retrained reference model on the unseen data

 ### Harmonizing your Validation/Test Dataset